-Imagine that you worked out how to get a job that let you afford travel.
-It doesn’t have to be the other side of the world.
+Imagine that you worked out how to get a job that lets you afford to travel.
+It doesn’t have to be on the other side of the world.
 It might be a job you’ve never done before – imagine what fun that would be.
 You’d be living a different sort of life, meeting different kinds of people.

 Perhaps you’ll get to the other side of the world, but even in your own country, there are so many things you have never seen, so many interesting people you’ve never met.
 You’ll gain a new perspective on your own life, and it will open your eyes to the perspectives of others.

 All you need to do is to find the means to make your move.
 Long-term or short-term, it could be your experience of a lifetime.
 You’ll have great stories and few regrets.
 Because you got up and did it.